Chapter 2 : Promises, Promises

 The first photo is one of just Fred: a picture meant to represent just who it is that lies lifeless beneath the frame of the tomb.
 He’s smiling, his eyes are alive with laughter and freedom as he puts on a show for the camera, occasionally winking cheekily.
 I give a small smile, despite my overwhelming sadness, before moving on to the second photo.

 This picture is of his family, many of whom I recognise from Hogwarts, though I doubt any of them would remember me.
 I was always rather forgettable.
-I know each of his sibling’s names and faces, though his family is so large that it’s difficult to distinguish who’s who amongst the redheaded mirage of relatives.
+I know each of his sibling’s names and faces, though his family is so large that it is difficult to distinguish who’s who amongst the redheaded mirage of relatives.
 I can recognise his mother and father too, having seen them around the platform during the beginning and end of each school year and at Weasley’s Wizard Wheezes a few times as well.
 They seem like lovely parents to have.
 There are other relatives in the picture that I am unfamiliar with, however, and I make the assumption that they are his extended family: grandparents, uncles, aunts, and cousins.
 I feel ashamed that a small amount of jealousy races through my veins at such a large, loving family, when Fred will never experience that again, either.
 I suppose we have that in common now, too.

 Lastly, I bring my attention to the third and final photo and my heart involuntarily skips a beat – or perhaps a thousand beats – as my eyes take in Fred standing next to the person who brought us together in the first place, the reason we ever bonded and became so close, the one man who we both loved above all others: his twin brother and the unrequited love of my life, George Weasley.

 It’s almost an involuntary reaction when my hand reaches toward the third picture of the two twins.
-My fingers lightly trace the frame on the side as if it's so delicate it will shatter with any more pressure.
+My fingers lightly trace the frame on the side as if it is so delicate it would shatter with any more pressure.
 I feel the wetness behind my eyes again.
 I can’t help but look at the two of them, happy just to be in each others presence, tugging on the other’s tie, mussing up one another’s hair, being brothers, twins, and best friends with such ease.

 A tear spills from each of my eyes.
 I cry for both of them.
 It must not be easy being the one who’s gone, but it cannot be any easier being the one who’s left behind.